 “However, Standards NZ no longer provides cost recovery for travel.
 That means that, quite apart from the huge time commitment involved, non-profit organisations like Master Plumbers, and many others across the trade sector, face significant expense to send members to Australia to contribute to standards committees.

-“However, without that participation, there is a risk that AS/NZ Standards will be created by suppliers, who may be influenced by self-interest.”
+“Without that participation, there is a risk that AS/NZ Standards will be created by suppliers, who may be influenced by self-interest.”

 Mr Wallace said underfunding also means New Zealand is not participating at all in the creation and review of some AS/NZ Standards.

-“Decisions about which reviews New Zealand will participate in is made by the Ministry of Business, Innovation and Employment’s (MBIE) Building Systems Performance (BSP) group without any consultation with relevant industry.
+“Decisions about which reviews New Zealand will participate in is made by the Ministry of Business, Innovation and Employment’s (MBIE) Building Systems Performance (BSP) group without any consultation with the relevant industry.

 “Radio NZ recently obtained a list of reviews Standards NZ had decided not to participate in.
 It includes standards around basins, toilet pans and water tanks.

 “Australia will now proceed with a review of those standards and New Zealand will not have any say or influence on the revised standards.
 This will be driven by Australia and it is likely that we will have to accept these as our standards in New Zealand.